EbrahimKaram/HashCode2021/README.md

-## Removing Unessarary roads and turning on more frequnt roads longer
+## Removing Unessarary roads and turning on more frequent roads longer
 The cars aren't passing on each road so if we removed the roads that aren't being used we can drastically improve the code.

 We understand that cars start at the end of the road mentioned.